micro/micro/README.md

 The runtime is composed of the following features:

-### Clients

-Clients are entrypoints into the system.
-They enable access to your services through well known entrypoints.

-- **api:** An api gateway which acts as a single entry point for the frontend with dynamic request routing using service discovery.

-- **bot:** A slack bot which enables you to query and interact with Micro directly from within slack.
-It's great for ChatOps.

-- **cli:** Access services via the terminal.
-Every good developer tool needs a CLI as a defacto standard for operating a system.

-- **proxy:** An identity away proxy which allows you to access remote environments without painful configuration or vpn.

-- **web:** A dashboard to explore services, describe their endpoints, the request and response formats and query them directly.

 ### Services

 Services are the core services that makeup the runtime.
 They provide a programmable abstraction layer for distributed systems infrastructure.